netascode/terraform-provider-sdwan/docs/guides/updating_templates.md

 }
 ```

-This provider supports updates to a single feature template and/or device template per `terraform apply` operation.
+This provider supports updates to a single feature template and/or device template per device within a single `terraform apply` operation.
 This is due to vManage locking the template(s) once a change has been made.
-If for example two feature templates are being updated a `terraform apply` operation will show the following warning:
+If for example two feature templates used in the same device template are being updated, a `terraform apply` operation will show the following warning:

 ```
 │ Warning: Client Warning